Research for a sustainable Cambodia: the Build4People Project

 Cross-border cooperation German Universities and private sector actors collaborate with Cambodia partners from the academic arena, the municial setting and responsible ministrial offices.

-The work package teams cooperate together, share their findings and develop joint deliverables.
+The work package teams cooperate together, share their findings and develop joint deliverables as part of action research processes.
 Tools and products systematically build upon each other.
 Learning curves and feedback loops are incorporated into the project design.